ericatsydney/ericatsydney.github.io/_posts/2016-07-21-refactoring-again.markdown

 I have made a post about drupal [refactoring](http://ericatsydney.github.io/programming/2016/05/23/refactoring.html) in my daily life.

-And here I would like to make some notes about the general rules and ideas in JS aspect.
+And here I would like to make some notes about the rules in JS aspect or the general ideas.

 Some general principle
 ======================
-All of these aim to make the program **readable, extensible, efficient**.
+All the refactoring aim to make the program **readable, extensible, efficient**.

 - readable